Murc13lag0/automation_scripts/README.md

 A collection of shell scripts for productivity and automation on Arch Linux or other distros (but I use arch btw).

 ## Environment
+!!!Different terminals or editors will cause problems.
+Adjust manually!!!

 * **OS:** Arch Linux
 * **Shell:** Bash